-I have been working at McMaster-Carr full-time (More than 3 years)
+I worked at McMaster-Carr full-time (More than a year)

 Advice to Management

-The process took 1+ week.
-I interviewed at McMaster-Carr.
+The process took 1 day.
+I interviewed at McMaster-Carr in January 2010.

 initial phone interview.
 Then invited for an in- house visit.
 Consisted of a tour of the warehouse an 4 in person interviews.